Drrreistein/idtmp-py/NotesLiterature.md

-#### Learning Feasibility for Task and Motion Planning in Tabletop Environments
+#### Learning Feasibility for Task and Motion Planning in Tabletop Environments, 2019 Wells

 <img src='./docs/learning_feasibility_tamp.png' style=20%>

 Intuition:

 - basically it uses the framework of TMKit